Vita

 QUALIFICATIONS

-Theory & Practice, The Academy for the Dramatic Arts Ernst Busch, Berlin
+Theory & Practice, Cultural Sociology, The Academy for the Dramatic Arts Ernst Busch, Berlin

 MA Degree in German